ivanepopov/namazo-commerce/README.md

   <img src="./ui/src/util/namazo_dark.png" width="350" alt="namazo logo">
 </p>

-Namazo is an ecommerce website built using Next.js, designed to be similar to Amazon.
-It allows users to search for products based on category, and provides a list of categories with their corresponding product listings.
+Namazo is an ecommerce website built using Next.js.
+Initially designed to be similar to Amazon, but has since taken a different approach for improved clarity and ease of use.

+Users may search for products based on category, and are shown a list of categories with their corresponding product listings.

 ## Features

+* **Sale Ribbon**: Users are shown a ribbon at the top of the page when a sale is active.
 * **Product Search**: Users can search for specific products within a department using the top search bar.
 * **Category Navigation**: A list of categories is provided, allowing users to browse through different sections of the website.